 Church of the Presidents, 1991.
-All seven presidents to visit LB also worshiped here.
+All seven presidents who visited LB also worshiped here.

 Church of the Presidents, 2000s.
-Consecrated as the St. James Episcopal chapel in June 1879, services stopped in 1953.
+Consecrated as the St. James Episcopal chapel in June 1879, all services stopped in 1953.

 Church of the Presidents sketch, 1964.
 The building was saved from a wrecker’s ball in 1999 by the Long Branch Historical Museum membership.